JeremyFenwick/jf.github.io/_posts/2024-12-10-List-Allocation-Rabbit-Hole.markdown

 }
 ```

 Poking around one solution is to use an IEnumerable instead.
 Why?
-Because we can do this instead:
+Because we can do this:

 ```csharp
 pop.TaskSource.TrySetResult(Enumerable.Empty<string>()); // No heap allocation!